 To add a new language into your project, navigate to "Multi-Language Management" on the left-side menu within REDCap.
 Click the green "+ Add a new langauge" button."
 A pop-up window will open, where you can provide a display name for the language you are adding.
 It is recommended to use the ISO code for the language that you are trying to add - you can use this reference of ISO codes for different language character sets.

 Basic Language Settings

-Once you have added multiple languages, you can choose which language you would like to be the default for your project.
-SMPH REDCap has an overall default language of US English.
-Once you add another language to your REDCap project, if you still want US English display to be an option, you should add that in as a language also (and if desired, set it as default.)
+Once you have added multiple languages, you can choose which language you would like to be the Base Language (formerly "Default" language) for your project.
+SMPH REDCap has an overall base language language of US English.
+Once you add another language to your REDCap project, if you still want US English display to be an option, you should add that in as a language also (and if desired, set it as the base language.)
 You can also set a "Fallback" language - if you have not provided a translation for something in the selected language, but there is a translation in the language designated as a fallback, then this translation will display.
 The main Languages tab also allows you to designate if a language should be read from right-to-left by modifying the "RTL" setting.